Chart Color Schemes

 The level of residential development activity in Eatons Hill is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Eatons Hill has experienced around 4 dwellings receiving development approval annually.
-Approximately 20 homes have been approved over the past five financial years, from FY-21 to FY-25, with an additional 2 approved so far in FY-26.
-Despite population decline, development activity has been adequate relative to the area's size, which is positive for buyers.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Eatons Hill has experienced around 4 dwellings receiving development approval annually.
+Approximately 20 homes have been approved over the past five financial years, from FY-21 to FY-25, with an additional 3 approved so far in FY-26.
+Despite population decline, development activity has been adequate relative to other areas, potentially benefiting buyers due to more affordable housing options, with new homes valued at around $250,000 on average, below regional norms.

 Frequently Asked Questions - Development